jaysylvester/citizen/README.md

 # citizen

 citizen is an event-driven MVC framework for Node.js web applications.
-Its purpose is to handle serving, routing, and event emitter creation, while providing some useful helpers to get you on your way; the nuts and bolts of your application are up to you. citizen favors convention over configuration, and those conventions are covered throughout this guide.
+Favoring convention over configuration, citizen's purpose is to handle serving, routing, view rendering, and caching, while providing some useful helpers to get you on your way.
+It takes some of the complexities out of building a Node web app, but still exposes enough of the internals to let you get a bit dirty if you need to.

 citizen is in beta.
 Your comments, criticisms, and requests are appreciated. **Please see [CHANGELOG.txt](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before updating.** It describes any breaking changes.